 Cilantro is a must-have for any spicy dish, and it offers a two-for-one harvest of both the leaves as cilantro and the seeds as coriander.
 You can grow cilantro early in the season, and allow it to go to seed.
 Then, let those seeds regrow and have a new harvest straight through fall until snow flies.

 The cilantro that you harvest in the fall seems to be sweeter and more full of flavor.
 We attribute this to the plant being under much less stress in the cool weather (cilantro really dislikes heat and will bolt immediately during a heatwave).

-You may have to harvest your cilantro when it is much shorter than you are accustom to.
+You may have to harvest your cilantro when it is much shorter than you are accustomed to.
 No worries: Just snip off the shorter stems and enjoy!

 Cilantro is easy enough to grow indoors as well.
 All it needs is enough light.
 It can be grown under a simple grow light with great success.

 03 of 05

 Lemon balm, being in the mint family, surely lives up to the mint reputation of being hardy and prolific.
 Nothing stands out more in a fall garden than a lush planting of lemon balm, looking regal against all the faded colors in the garden.
 It sometimes appears that the gardener has planted a fresh plant!

-Lemon balm really grows well when it doesn't have heat stress.
+Lemon balm grows particularly well when it doesn't have heat stress.
 It's reasonable to trim back lemon balm when you take the garden apart for the fall, allow it to regrow until a frost is forecasted, and then cut it once more.

 04 of 05